breadboard-ai/breadboard/packages/website/src/docs/kits/core.md

 {{ "/breadboard/static/boards/kits/core-invoke.bgl.json" | board }}

-Invokes (runOnce) specified board, supplying remaining incoming wires as inputs for that board.
-Returns the outputs of the board.
+Invokes (using "[run as component](/breadboard/docs/reference/runtime-semantics/#run-as-component-mode)" runtime mode) specified board, supplying remaining incoming wires as input ports for that board.
+Returns the outputs of the board as its own output ports.

-Use this component to invoke another board from this board.
+Use this component to invoke another board from your board.

-It recognizes `path`, `graph`, and `board` properties that specify, respectively, a file path or URL to the serialized board, directly the serialized-as-JSON board, and a `BoardCapability` (returned by `lambda` or `import`).

-The rest of the inputs in the property bag are passed along to the invoked board as its inputs.
-If other inputs were bound to the board via wires into the `lambda` or `import` component, then those have precedence over inputs passed here.

-The outputs of the invoked board will be passed along as outputs of the `invoke` component.

 ### Input ports

-- `path`, which specifes the file path or URL to the serialized board to be included.
-- `graph`, which is a serialized board
-- `board`, a `BoardCapability` representing a board, created by `lambda` or `import`.
+This component has a single static input port and multiple dynamic ports.

+- **Board** (id: `$board`) -- required, a board to run.
+The board can be specified as a URL to the [BGL file](/breadboard/docs/concepts/#breadboard-graph-language-bgl), or as BGL directly.

-- any other properties are passed as inputs for the invoked board.
+- all other wired in ports are passed as the input values for the board.

 ### Output ports

-- the outputs of the invoked board
+The output ports of this component are the outputs of the invoked board.

 ### Example

+In the board above, the `invoke` component is used to invoke this board:

+{{ "/breadboard/static/boards/kits/example-simple-greeting.bgl.json" | board }}

+Following the semantics of the "run as component" mode, all inputs of the invoked board are populated by the input ports of the `invoke` component input ports, and all outputs of the invoked board are passed as output ports.

+> [!TIP]
+> Note how "Name" and "Location" input ports, as well as the "Greeting" output ports pop up in the Visual Editor when the "Board" input port is populated.
+This is the key property of the "[run as component](/breadboard/docs/reference/runtime-semantics/#run-as-component-mode)" mode: the board API is declarative and can be statically described.

 ### Implementation